 In 2015, the Heritage Council awarded funding towards a project entitled ‘A new timeline for Rosscarbery, featuring the 1755 tsunami’.
-The beneficiary was Rosscarbery and District Historical Society and the Project Manager was the [email protected] Co-workers were Gill Boazman, Archaeologist, and William Helps, Artist.
+The beneficiary was Rosscarbery and District Historical Society and the Project Manager was the [email protected].
+Co-workers were Gill Boazman, Archaeologist, and William Helps, Artist.
+The environmental history of town and estuary was interpreted at three stages:

 - In the early medieval period.